miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 # Gravitation Module (M2)
 Gravitation Module is a sub category of modules a Unit can use.
 This module allow its user to control gravitation and it weight.
 ## Increase/Decrease Object Weight
 Holder of this module can spend 3 charges and use its action increase or decrease an object they see in 30 feet.
-The object size and weight
+The object size and weight is TBD.
 # Assembly and Disassembly Module (M3)

 ## Assembly